raspberrypilearning/generic-sonicpi-function/en/step_1.md

-You can add a group of instructions to a function.
+You can add a group of instructions to a Sonic Pi function.
 This will give that particular piece of music a name.

 + Create a function by defining it and giving it a name.
 The name of this function is `:two_notes`.